famsf/insights/docs/deployment.md

 2. Run the deploy command with `-Dpush=n`:

   ```
-  vendor/bin/phing deploy -Dbuild.env=artifact -Dpush=n
+  vendor/bin/phing deploy -Dbuild.env=pantheon -Dpush=n
   ```
 3. Review the changes to the artifact:

   ```
-  (cd artifacts/artifact && git log --stat -1)
+  (cd artifacts/pantheon && git log --stat -1)
   ```
 4. Check for things like:
   * Is the `index.php` present in the Drupal root?
   * Are theme files like images, js, and CSS in place?
-  * Are library files in `web/libraries/` in place?
+  * Are library files in `libraries/` in place?
   * Are there development dependencies in `vendor/`?
-  * Are the changes to `web/modules/contrib` directly related to module updates that you ran recently?
+  * Are the changes to `modules/contrib` directly related to module updates that you ran recently?
-  * Are the changes to `conf/drupal/config` directly related to recent development?
+  * Are the changes to `private/conf/drupal/config` directly related to recent development?
 5. Whether or not things look good, reset the artifact:

   ```
-  (cd artifacts/artifact && git reset --hard origin/artifact)
+  (cd artifacts/pantheon && git reset --hard origin/master)
   ```
 6. If things were not right, make some changes to your repository and do another dry run.
 7. If things were A-OK, proceed to tagging!